Round and Bipartize for Vertex Cover Approximation: Abstract

 \section{Abstract}

 The vertex cover problem is a fundamental and widely studied combinatorial optimization problem.
 It is known that its standard linear programming relaxation is integral for bipartite graphs and half-integral for general graphs.
 As a consequence, the natural rounding algorithm based on this relaxation computes an optimal solution for bipartite graphs and a $2$-approximation for general graphs.
-This raises the question of whether one can obtain improved bounds on the approximation ratio, depending on how close the graph is to being bipartite.

-In this paper, we consider a round-and-bipartize algorithm that exploits the knowledge of an induced bipartite subgraph to attain improved approximation ratios.
-Equivalently, we suppose that we have access to a subset of vertices $S$ whose removal bipartizes the graph.
+This raises the question of whether one can interpolate the rounding curve of the standard linear programming relaxation in a beyond the worst-case manner, depending on how close the graph is to being bipartite.
+In this paper, we consider a simple rounding algorithm that exploits the knowledge of an induced bipartite subgraph to attain improved approximation ratios.
+Equivalently, we suppose that we work with a pair $(\G, S)$, consisting of a graph with an odd cycle transversal.

-If $S$ is an independent set, we prove a tight approximation ratio of $1 + 1/\rho$, where $2\rho -1$ denotes the odd girth of the contracted graph $\tilde{\G} := \G /S$ and thus satisfies $\rho \geq 2$.
-We show that this is tight for any graph and independent set by providing a family of weight functions for which this bound is attained.
-In addition, we give tight upper bounds for the fractional chromatic number and the integrality gap of such graphs, both of which also depend on the odd girth.
+If $S$ is a stable set, we prove a tight approximation ratio of $1 + 1/\rho$, where $2\rho -1$ denotes the odd girth (i.e., length of the shortest odd cycle) of the contracted graph $\tilde{\G} := \G /S$ and satisfies $\rho \in [2,\infty]$.
+If $S$ is an arbitrary set, we prove a tight approximation ratio of $\left(1+1/\rho \right) (1 - \alpha) + 2 \alpha$, where $\alpha \in [0,1]$ is a natural parameter measuring the quality of the set $S$.
+The technique used to prove tight improved approximation ratios relies on a structural analysis of the contracted graph $\tilde{\G}$, in combination with an understanding of the weight space where the fully half-integral solution is optimal.
+Tightness is shown by constructing classes of weight functions matching the obtained upper bounds.

-If $S$ is an arbitrary set, we prove a tight approximation ratio of $\left(1+1/\rho \right) (1 - \alpha) + 2 \alpha$, where $\alpha \in [0,1]$ denotes the total normalized dual sum of the edges lying inside of the set $S$.
-As an algorithmic application, we show that for any efficiently $k$-colorable graph with $k \geq 4$ we can find a bipartizing set satisfying $\alpha \leq 1 - 4/k$.
-This provides an approximation algorithm recovering the bound of $2 - 2/k$ in the worst case (i.e., when $\rho = 2$), which is best possible for this setting when using the standard relaxation.
+As a byproduct of the structural analysis, we obtain improved tight bounds on the integrality gap and the fractional chromatic number of 3-colorable graphs.
+We also discuss algorithmic applications in order to find good odd cycle transversals and show that our analysis is optimal in the following sense: the worst case bounds for $\rho$ and $\alpha$, which are $\rho = 2$ and $\alpha = 1 - 4/n$, recover the integrality gap of $2 - 2/n$ of the standard linear programming relaxation, where $n$ is the number of vertices of the graph.